Learning-based Observer for Coupled Disturbance: Empirical Study

-The learning errors of the proposed supervised one under different noise variance $\bm{\sigma}_x^2$ and parameter $p$ in MAE are presented in Fig. \ref{Fig_Learning_performance}(\textbf{D})-(\textbf{F}).
+\paragraph{Results} The learning errors of three nonlinear functions \eqref{nonlinear_functions} under different $\bm{\sigma}_x^2$ and $p$ are presented in Fig. \ref{Fig_Learning_performance}\textbf{A}-\textbf{C}.
 Two phenomena can be observed.
 On the one hand, the learning performance degrades as the noise variance increases.
-On the other hand, proper $p$ can achieve decent learning performance, since small and large $p$ can lead to underfitting and overfitting problems, respectively.
+On the other hand, proper $p$ can achieve decent performance, since small and large $p$ can lead to underfitting and overfitting problems, respectively.